davetang/learning_linux/README.md

 List SCSI devices (typically hard disks); useful for listing block devices.
 Note that this is not limited to SCSI devices and block devices connected via USB will also be listed.
+Output from the examples below are from two separate computers.

 You may need to install it first.